The Speech Of Miss Polly Baker

 Introduction

 In the annals of American history, few documents have captured the struggle for gender equality as powerfully as the speech delivered by Miss Polly Baker in 1744.
 This remarkable woman stood before a court in New Haven, Connecticut, facing charges of bearing an illegitimate child—the fifth time she had faced such accusations in her life.
 Rather than accepting her fate in silence, Polly Baker delivered a passionate defense that would echo through the centuries, becoming one of the earliest and most compelling arguments for women's rights in American colonial society.
-Her speech, later published by Benjamin Franklin, exposed the glaring double standards of colonial law and challenged the moral hypocrisy of a society that punished women severely for sexual transgressions while turning a blind eye to the same behavior in men.
+Her speech, later published by Benjamin Franklin, exposed the glaring double standards of colonial law and challenged the moral hypocrisy of a society that punished women severely for sexual transgressions while turning a blind eye to the same behavior in men Turns out it matters..

 Historical Context: Colonial Connecticut and Gender Inequality

 Polly Baker herself had been convicted multiple times for the same offense, having given birth to four children out of wedlock before facing the court for the fifth time.
-Each conviction had resulted in fines she could ill afford to pay.
+Plus, each conviction had resulted in fines she could ill afford to pay.
 Rather than accept her punishment quietly, she chose to speak out, demanding to know why she alone was being held accountable for actions that involved at least two people.

 The Speech Itself: A Powerful Defense